XrXr/FantasyGolfSimulator/README.md

 # Why is there C++ and JavaScript code in the repo?

 There isn't.
 The whole app is done in C99 and GLSL.
-Github's [linguist](https://github.com/github/linguist) seem to not like this repo.
+Github's [linguist](https://github.com/github/linguist) seems to not like this repo.